cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 input is ever accessible to any party besides the client that submitted it.
 At the same time, VDAFs are "verifiable" in the sense that malformed inputs that would otherwise garble the output of the computation can be detected and removed from the set of input measurements.
+We refer to this property as "robustness".

-In addition to these MPC-style security goals, VDAFs can be composed with various mechanisms for differential privacy, thereby providing the added assurance that the aggregate result itself does not leak too much information about any one measurement.
+In addition to these MPC-style security goals of privacy and robustness, VDAFs can be composed with various mechanisms for differential privacy, thereby providing the added assurance that the aggregate result itself does not leak too much information about any one measurement.

 > TODO(issue #94) Provide guidance for local and central DP and point to it
 > here.